agape-apps/Logos-Notes-Exporter/DEVELOPMENT.md

 bun run binary:windows   # Build for Windows x64
 ```

-- LogosNotesExporter binary files will be in bin/...
+- Logos-Notes-Exporter binary files will be in bin/...

 ## Publish release